Neighborhood Service Organization

 A Place to Call Home Housewarming Party is an opportunity for an individual, family, business, congregation, club, school or community group to invite friends, relatives, co-workers and group members to donate quality, new, household items needed to make an apartment a home for formerly homeless adults in NSO's Supportive Housing Program.

 We hope you will join us in creating A Place to Call Home for our most vulnerable neighbors, helping them to begin a new life and overcome the challenges that kept them on the streets.
-To register to host a party, click here.
 To view the party host instruction packet, which includes instructions, a timeline, invitations and your party-specific gift registry at Target, click here.

 There are more than 20,000 homeless men and women living on the streets of Detroit, alone.
 NSO Homeless Recovery Services' goal is to end homelessness for them, not just manage their homelessness.
 The program provides supportive housing for formerly homeless adults in apartments and homes across Wayne County including the NSO Bell Building.
 Using the "Housing First" model, NSO moves chronically homeless individuals off the streets and into a safe environment where they receive life-restoring supportive care, helping them to live productive lives.